wadaniel/korali/examples/hierarchical.bayesian/12.hierarchical.latent.variables/README.rst

     )
   e["Problem"]["Computational Models"] = func_list

-For automated handling of data points, please see the documentation of `HierarchicalLatentReference`.
+For automated handling of data points, please see the documentation of `HierarchicalReference`.

 The functions defined here will access :code:`"sample["Latent Variables"]` (and the inserted points) and calculate two terms from it.
 First, the calculated function values